All Episodes

 Now, this won't start until 2014 or 2015.

-This is headed your way, but if people look at us as just a bunch about a shouting, doubting Thomas is nobody's going to believe us, because it isn't going to happen until 2014 or 2015.
+Nobody's going to believe us because it isn't going to happen until 2014 or 2015.

-So all we can do is say, I'll tell you, once this thing gets fully implemented, folks, the IRS is going to have a free look at your entire family financial, not just the breadwinners tax return, everybody in the house, so that they can accurately collect, assess and collect the mandated tax.
+So all we can do is say, I'll tell you, once this thing gets fully implemented, folks, the IRS is going to have a free look at your entire family financial, not just the breadwinner's tax return, everybody in the house, so that they can accurately collect, assess, and collect the mandated tax.

-The IRS will also, after it learns, no, they they don't have the right to know all this now.
+The IRS will also, after it learns, no, they don't have the right to know all this now.

-Your tax return is what it is, and they audit you if they do, uh, and you you have to prove and confirm what's on the return, but they they can't ask you to turn over your kid.
+Your tax return is what it is, and they audit you if they do, and you have to prove and confirm what's on the return, but they can't ask you to turn over your kid, your 25-year-old still living with you.

-In addition to being able now to learn all about every penny involved in a small business, the IRS will then, because of this law, be able to share all of that information with all sorts of government agencies and insurance companies and employers.
+For example, in addition to being able now to learn all about every penny involved in a small business, the IRS will then, because of this law, be able to share all of that information with all sorts of government agencies and insurance companies and employers.

-And that's just the tip of the iceberg.
+And that's just a tip of the iceberg.

 An IRS official said we expect even more lean and levy powers or levy powers.